Olivia Smith (journalist): Honors

 Smith won her first National Emmy Award in 2016 in the category of News & Documentary for the documentary Dead Horse Bay: New York’s Hidden Treasure Trove of Trash.
-She won another Emmy Award in 2017 as part of the team with Good Morning America, and was also nominated for an Emmy Award in 2018 as a television correspondent in the category of Outstanding News Special for ABC network's special report The Great American Eclipse.
+She won another Emmy Award in 2017 as part of the team with Good Morning America, and was nominated for an Emmy Award in 2018 as a television correspondent in the category of Outstanding News Special for ABC network's special report The Great American Eclipse.

 Smith has received multiple journalism awards with her news teams, including Edward R. Murrow Awards and Golden Mike Awards.

-In 2024, Smith was selected as one of 30 leaders for Poynter's highly competitive Leadership Academy for Women in Media.
+In 2024, she was selected as one of 30 leaders for Poynter's highly competitive Leadership Academy for Women in Media.

 Personal life

 In August 2019, Smith married Michael P. Murray.
 They have two children.